Touching your feet to pay respects on Mother’s day

 Mom serves piping hot chai.
 The first sip of the flavourful tea is undeniably refreshing.
 My sister is up and joins us at the table.
 Mom puts her tea on the table, plants quick pecks on our cheeks and urges us to head quickly to our bathroom for a shower.
 Fully awake after gulping down the hot tea, we take turns to shower and slip on our school uniforms.

 Mom has finished making lunch and a snack, both neatly packed in two lunchboxes.
 She shoves the lunchboxes in our bags in haste as we run to the little stools at the door..
 Dad`s waiting to help us with our shoes. `Hurry up, we have only five minutes left,` he`says.
 Socks pulled up tight, shoes on, laces tied, school bags hung heavy on our shoulders, we are ready.
 The clock chimes 7:00 am and we know we have to rush.
-We dart out, running to make it to the precious destination of our life: the school bus!
+We dart out, running to make it to the ultimate destination of our morning life: the school bus!

 Looking back, what strikes me the most is their die-hard consistency.
 I don’t remember a single day of mom being sick or dad lounging on the sofa to take a day off.
 I seriously don’t.
 “How did they do it?”, I often ask, especially now that I am a mom myself.